PierreBarrat/TreeTools.jl/docs/src/basic_concepts.md

 ```

 !!! warning "Copying a tree"
-	The call `tree2 = node2tree(tree.root)` will produce another tree that shares nodes with `tree`..
+	The call `tree2 = node2tree(tree.root)` will produce another tree that shares nodes with `tree`.
 This is usually not a good way to copy a tree, since the actual tree nodes are not copied.
 Any modification of the nodes of `tree` will also modify those of `tree2`.
 To make an independent copy, simply call `copy(tree)`.